 As CEO, Michelle Thatcher utilizes her 20+ years of non-profit conservation leadership experience in building a comprehensive national advocacy, networking, and education platform for businesses around the nation.
 She served as National Director for three years before being selected to lead the organization in 2013.
 Prior to her role as National Director, Michelle served as Executive Director of the Association of Florida Conservation Districts, a non-profit organization for the state’s 63 Soil and Water Districts, from 2006-2010.
 Earlier, she served as Executive Director of Seminole Soil and Water District.
 In addition to several current board positions, Michelle also serves on the advisory board of the International Green Energy Council, Recycle Across America/Recycle Across the World, World CSR Congress, and Ideas for Us, a United Nations accredited Non-Profit Organization.
 Michelle is an internationally recognized expert on sustainable businesses and is a guest lecturer at conferences around the globe.

-Kimberly White currently serves as Global Program Director.
+Kimberly White currently serves as the Global Program Director for the U.S. Green Chamber of Commerce.
 She joined USGCC as a Research and Sustainability Associate.
-She was soon promoted to Project Manager and Coordinator and then to her current role as Director of the Global Green Consumers program.
-During her time at USGCC, Kimberly has researched and written articles about consumerism, environmental awareness, and alternative energy; created presentations for webinars dealing with waste management and water conservation; leads global program development and outreach; and spearheaded a global summit featuring sustainability experts from around the world.
+She was promoted to Project Manager and Coordinator and then to Director of the Global Green Consumers program.
+Kimberly has researched and written articles about consumerism, business sustainability, environmental awareness, and alternative energy; created presentations and webinars dealing with waste management and water conservation; created modules on energy efficiency and resource management for the USGCC SBA certification program; spearheaded a global summit featuring sustainability experts from around the world; and currently leads global program development and outreach.
 In addition to her role at USGCC, Kimberly is also the Editor-in-Chief for the Sea Turtle Preservation Society.
-She will also become a trained Climate Reality Leader alongside former Vice President Al Gore in Spring 2017.
-Kimberly is passionate about sustainability, climate change, global studies, and wildlife; she plans to use these passions to assist with her duties at USGCC and to pursue sustainability on a global scale.
+She received her Climate Reality Leadership training alongside former U.S. Vice President Al Gore.
+Kimberly was named Co-Chair of The Climate Reality Central Florida Chapter in 2017.
+She is an ambassador for The 5 Gyres Institute.
+Kimberly currently serves as a researcher at Lean & Green Supply Chain Management Lab at Karatay Üniversitesi in Konya, Turkey.
+Her research interests are business sustainability, climate change, global studies, and wildlife; she uses her interests to promote sustainability on a global scale.

 Ome Laila Balkhi